 This is a way of working therapeutically without having to deal directly with people’s specific symptoms or conditions.
 This reduces or eliminates potential legal risks with state licensed activity and Scope of Practice issues.
 Yet you’d be amazed how many problems clear up with this generalized, non-specific, “non-diagnostic” approach.

-The Basic Tension Release System applied to generically indicated muscle groups can substantially reduce or eliminate the problems of MANY people.
+The Basic Tension Release System applied to generically indicated muscle groups can substantially reduce or eliminate many problems of MANY people.

-The hands-on, myo-structual bodywork, which is actually yoga-based bodywork, can be self-applied, applied by a family member or friend, or a by massage or bodywork therapist, or a yoga teacher / educator / therapist.
+The hands-on, myo-structural bodywork, which is actually yoga-based bodywork, can be self-applied, or applied by a family member or friend, or a by massage or bodywork therapist, or a yoga teacher / educator / therapist.

 The manual technique is actually a more focused stretching of more specific muscle fibers from within the belly of the muscle, rather than with an external stretch, which pulls directly on the tendons of the muscle via moving the bones.